The Big Showdown: The Big Showdown

 Three contestants competed.
 Before the round began, Peck announced a target score or "payoff point," and selected a dollar value for it by pressing a buzzer on his podium to stop a randomizer ($25, $50, $75, $100, or $500).
 He then read a one-point toss-up question.
 The first contestant to buzz-in and correctly answer it chose from one of six available categories, each with a different point value from 1 to 6 as represented by faces of a die.
 A correct answer to a question awarded the points for the chosen category and allowed the contestant to select the next one.
 A miss locked the contestant out of that question and gave the opponents a chance to answer.
 The payoff point had to be reached exactly, and contestants were not allowed to select or answer any question that would put them over that total, being automatically locked out in the latter case.
 The first contestant to reach the payoff point won the money associated with it.
 A new dollar value and payoff point were set, the latter raised by several points above the previous one, and Peck asked a one-point toss-up to award control of the board.
 A toss-up was also asked whenever all players missed a question.

 A new set of categories was introduced after the second payoff point had been reached.
 Four or more payoff points were played during this round, depending on the speed with which the game progressed.

 At the sound of a bell, a 90-second speed round was played under the same rules.
 The current payoff point (if any) was played for its set value, after which all others were worth $100.
 Once time ran out, the two highest scorers advanced to the Final Showdown.
-The lowest scorer was eliminated and kept his/her money, or received a parting gift if he/she had not hit any payoff points.
+The lowest scorer was eliminated and kept his/her money, or received consolation prizes if he/she had not hit any payoff points.

 In the event of a tie, Peck asked questions from the one-point category to the tied contestants until the deadlock was broken.
 Answering correctly allowed the contestant to advance, while an incorrect answer eliminated the contestant.